A Regulatory Perspective on Cell and Gene Therapy in Oncology | Allucent

 However, most CGT products are complex, and many are first-in-class investigational products with a unique mechanism of action (MOA).
 The development, manufacture, testing, and clinical assessment of CGTs is thus quite challenging.
 Part of the reason may be due to the biological and technical complexity of diversified GCT products, with inherent safety concerns unique to the individual product.
 Lack of clinical experience with some CGT products can lead to considerable uncertainty about the nature and frequency of associated safety problems.
 In fact, some CGT products may pose substantial risks (including potential lethal toxicity) to subjects.
 Hence, careful assessment of the risk associated with each unique investigational CGT is crucial prior to initiating an early-phase clinical trial.

-To facilitate the clinical development of investigational GCTs in oncology, we recommend that CGT developers work closely and openly with regulatory agents from the outset, and maintain good communications throughout clinical trials.
+To facilitate the clinical development of investigational GCTs in oncology, we recommend that CGT developers work closely and openly with regulatory agents from the outset and maintain good communications throughout clinical trials.
 This approach is essential to understand the regulatory requirements for approving CGT products.

 Product-Related Consideration of CGTs

 In fact, the logistics and feasibility of manufacturing a CGT product will potentially influence the clinical trial design and clinical development.
 To facilitate synchronized progress between product and clinical development, CGT developers should plan to invest significant effort into understanding the product attributes during product development, preclinical studies, and early-phase clinical studies.
 Further, a comprehensive quality and control program will likely maximize product quality.
-The amount of information available on analytical procedures and methods suitability will vary depending on the stage of the investigation.
+The amount of information available on the suitability of analytical procedures and methods will vary depending on the stage of the investigation.
 In general, as product development proceeds, quality control and quality assurance should be refined according to available information.
 There should be sufficient information in each phase of clinical development to ensure the safety, identity, quality, purity, strength, and/or potency of the investigational CGTs.

 Preclinical Consideration of CGTs